Frequently Asked Questions

 Is the CHT meant to be a comprehensive list of all the tools and resources that can be used for community health?
 What is not included?

-Our main goal is to enable a broader range of implementing organizations to customize and deploy digital tools for community health in the ways that Medic Mobile and other CHT community members have to date.
+Our goal is to enable a broader range of implementing organizations to customize and deploy digital tools for community health in the ways that Medic Mobile and other CHT community members have to date.
 The Community Health Application Framework, which Medic Mobile and many others have been building since 2011, is at the center of this work.
-Developers who use the core framework and write application code to build custom Reference Applications are making important contributions to the CHT.
+Developers who use the framework and write configuration code to build Reference Applications are making important contributions to the CHT.

 The CHT effort is also concerned with standalone tools that we’ve used in a complementary way, either to support community health services (e.g. OppiaMobile) or to integrate community health with the rest of the health system (e.g. info on DHIS2 integration).